Joanne C. Benson: In the legislature

 Benson was a member of House of Delegates from 1991 to 2011.
 She served on the House Health and Government Operations Committee and its health occupations subcommittee, long-term care subcommittee, and its minority health disparities subcommittee.
-She is also a member and former chair of the Legislative Black Caucus of Maryland.
-She still presides at the Caucus meetings, providing an inspirational prayer as the Caucus' chaplain.
+She was also a member and former chair of the Legislative Black Caucus of Maryland.

-In 2010 she defeated incumbent state senator Nathaniel Exum and was sworn into office in January 2011.
-In 2020 she was selected to be the Senate's Deputy Majority leader and has been chairman of the Senate Rules committee since 2019.
+In 2010, she defeated incumbent state senator Nathaniel Exum and was sworn into the Maryland Senate in January 2011.
+In 2020, she was selected to be a deputy majority leader of the Maryland Senate.
+She was the chair of the Rules Committee from 2019 to 2023, afterwards serving as the Senate majority whip from 2023 to 2027.

 In 2019, Benson worked with Colorado Governor John Hickenlooper to commute the sentence of Curtis Brooks, who had been sentenced as a juvenile to life in prison without parole.

+Benson did not run for re-election in 2026, after missing much of the 2026 legislative session.
+In an interview with NBC Washington, Benson blamed her absence on health challenges, including a surgery that required extended recovery time, but said that she hoped to be back before the General Assembly adjourned sine die.
+She declined to step down so that someone else could serve in her place for the remainder of the legislative session, expressing concerns that the Prince George's County Democratic Central Committee would appoint one of the candidates running in the Democratic primary election to succeed her.
+Benson returned to the Maryland General Assembly on March 30, 2026, for the final two weeks of the 90 day session.

 Political positions

 Gun control

 During the 2019 legislative session, Benson introduced legislation to ban the manufacture or sale of privately made firearms.